nullstate9/roblox-stuff/RoStalker/README.md

 RoStalker Source Code, since i don't maintain the bot anymore.
 A basic Discord bot to gain information on any ROBLOX account.

+> [!WARNING]
+> Due to changes in ROBLOX APIs, some features may be obsolete.

 ## Setup

 1. **Upgrade your pip version**